Table of Contents

 2. What is a Resignation Letter?

-Whether you are departing a company on good terms or can’t run fast enough out the door, it may be wise to write a letter of resignation.
-This type of letter formalizes your intention to leave the company and the reasons for your departure.
+A resignation letter formally states your intention to leave the company you’re currently working for and the reasons why you’re quitting.
+Whether you are departing a company on good terms or can’t run fast enough out the door, it’s always wise to write a letter of resignation.
 Following these writing tips will smooth out the process of leaving.

 Resignation Letter PDF Sample

-The sample resignation letter provides formal notice of the departure of an employee, ‘Patrick Marlin’, from ‘ABC, Inc’.
+The resignation letter PDF below provides an example of a formal notice of departure by an employee, ‘Patrick Marlin’, from ‘ABC, Inc’.
 Patrick Marlin details the date he will leave the company and lets the company know that he appreciated his time there and will assist in the upcoming transition.Resignation Letter

 A resignation letter is an efficient way to send the same document to numerous departments keeping all relevant parties well-informed of your departure.